-5.2.3.2 False Positives - Acceptance of Invalid Expressions
+False Positives - Acceptance of Invalid Expressions

-A potential pattern of false positive value set testing would result from attempts to augment the "simple" value set specifications to include corresponding "context/situation" Concepts.
-The absence (by design) of an exhaustive set of "context/situation" Concepts corresponding to each "finding" or "procedure" Concept means that on many occasions only the specification of a more general "situation" Concept will guarantee that desirable Concepts will be included, but at the expense of allowing multiple false positives.
+A potential pattern of false positive value set testing would result from attempts to augment the "simple" value set specifications to include corresponding "context/situation" concepts.
+The absence (by design) of an exhaustive set of "context/situation" concepts corresponding to each "finding" or "procedure" concept means that on many occasions only the specification of a more general "situation" concept will guarantee that desirable concepts will be included, but at the expense of allowing multiple false positives.

 Example of pre-coordinated "situation" false positive:

 Consider a value set designed to include "respiratory disorders".
-To avoid rejecting concepts which include explicit context, a simple value set might include [ <<413350009 | finding with explicit context ] as well as [ <<50043002 | disorder of respiratory system ].
+To avoid rejecting concepts which include explicit context, a simple value set might include [ <<413350009 | finding with explicit context |] as well as [ <<50043002 | disorder of respiratory system |].
 Such a clause would include the relevant respiratory findings, including those with explicit context.
 However, it would also inappropriately include other findings with explicit context (i.e. non-respiratory finding with explicit context).

-Failure to include [ <<413350009 | finding with explicit context ] would result in false negatives as illustrated in the previous section.
+Failure to include [ <<413350009 | finding with explicit context |] would result in false negatives as illustrated in the previous section.

 In order to obtain the appropriate result, a more complex test must be performed.
-This involves restricting the inclusion of subtypes of [ 413350009 | finding with explicit context ] to those with a value for [ 246090004 | associated finding ] that are in the set specified by [ <<50043002 | disorder of respiratory system ].
+This involves restricting the inclusion of subtypes of [ 413350009 | finding with explicit context |] to those with a value for [ 246090004 | associated finding |] that are in the set specified by [ <<50043002 | disorder of respiratory system |].

 Constraint Specifications